webgptorg/promptbook/README.md

 -   EXPECT MAX 1 Paragraph

 > Write an article about the future of artificial intelligence in the next 10 years and how metalanguages will change the way AI is used in the world.
-> Look specifically at the impact of Promptbook on the AI industry.
+> Look specifically at the impact of {subject} on the AI industry.

 -> {article}
 ```